MEET THE TEAM

 Bernadette Hudson - Kitchen assistant

-Bernadette is a native New Mexican, and is graduate of New Mexico State University where she graduated with a BFA degree.
+Bernadette is a native New Mexican, and is an alumna of New Mexico State University where she graduated with a BFA degree.

 As the oldest of 4 children, with both parents working, she began cooking at an early age.
 Her mother and grandmother were amazing cooks.
 Their tamales, tortillas, and green-chili posole were known by all.
 These two ladies were her teachers and responsible for her love of food and entertaining today.

 Bernadette went on to pursue a career in the food industry where she managed, hired and trained the employees for a major restaurant company.
 She eventually landed in their corporate office taking what she learned in the field to the next level.
 From here she moved into the hospitality industry, managing the hiring function for a major hotel company and continued to learn about food, entertaining and customer service.